Port-au-Prince, Ouest, Haiti

 In 2007 Bahare took a one year internship at David Hou’s photography studio.
 She has worked and volunteered with a number of organizations since 2007 including Amnesty International, Crohn’s and Colitis Canada, and Diabetes Hope Foundation.

-Her work has been published in numerous publications including the Guardian, the BBC, NY Times, and Aljazeera.
+Her work has appeared in numerous publications including the Guardian, the BBC, NY Times, Washington Post and Aljazeera.

-Bahare specializes in News, humanitarian, and non-profit (NGO) photography and is a regular contributor to EFE / EPA and Polaris Images
+Bahare specializes in News, humanitarian, and non-profit (NGO) photography.

 Oxford Learning College – Diploma in Journalism